 The type that sprays snow like this is called an "artificial snow machine" (fan type)

-Did you know that there are two main types of snow machines?
-Snow machines are further divided into these two types:
+Did you know that there are mainly two types?
+And snowmaking machines are further classified into these two types:

 Regardless of the type, the principle behind how snow machines make snow is the same: They supply water from a base area, break it into particles, and disperse them into the air.
 These tiny water particles are called "nuclei," which turn into ice (snow) as they fall through the air